dchung1209/Webtoon-Data-Analysis/README.md

 3. Genre analysis: The popularity of each genre was explored, including the number of webtoons and episodes for each genre, as well as the average rating.

-4. Episode analysis: The distribution of ratings for episodes was explored, and the relationship between episode length and rating was examined.
+4. Episode analysis(ongoing): The distribution of ratings for episodes was explored, and the relationship between episode length and rating was examined.

 The results of the analysis are presented in a Jupyter Notebook, which includes code, visualizations, and written explanations